Top 5 4th Quarter Trades of Mo - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were MorganRosel Wealth Management, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Montecito Bank & Trust’s top five trades of the quarter.

 iShares Short Treasury Bond ETF

-MorganRosel Wealth Management, LLC reduced their investment in NAS:SHV by 82,610 shares.
-The trade had a 4.56% impact on the equity portfolio.
+During the quarter, Montecito Bank & Trust bought 11,905 shares of NAS:SHV for a total holding of 14,535.
+The trade had a 0.32% impact on the equity portfolio.
 During the quarter, the stock traded for an average price of $109.38.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.